masda-gib/MxRpg/Markdown/1 Basics & Ability Scores.md

 - Wand: +1 bonus to arcane spellcasting. (light handedness, like dagger)
 - Symbol: +1 to divine spellcasting. (light handedness, like knuckle)
-- Staff: +1 to all spellcasting and +1 to one school (heavy handedness, like quarterstaff)
+- Staff: +1 to arcane or divine spellcasting and +1 to one school (heavy handedness, like quarterstaff)
 - Conduct: +1 to manifestation (balanced handedness, like club)

 ####Armor and Shield Training